Characters of the DC Extended Universe: Christopher Smith / Peacemaker

 Christopher Smith (portrayed by John Cena), also known as Peacemaker, is a ruthless, jingoistic mercenary recruited into a later roster for the Suicide Squad.
 Described by The Suicide Squad director James Gunn as the "biggest douchebag in the universe," Smith claims in the film that he loves peace so much, that "[he doesn't] care how many men, women, and children [he has to] kill to get it".

-Bloodsport, King Shark, Ratcatcher 2 and her pet rat Sebastian, Polka-Dot Man and Harley Quinn, after her rescue from the local regime, Peacemaker sets out with his teammates to take out the Corto Maltesean Nazi-era research facility, Jötenheim, housing Project Starfish, and despite butting heads with Bloodsport and Rick Flag, helps the team get to Jötenheim.
+Alongside the other members of Suicide Squad, he sets out to take out the Corto Maltesean Nazi-era research facility, Jötenheim, housing Project Starfish, and despite butting heads with Bloodsport and Rick Flag, helps the team get to Jötenheim.
 After Flag and Ratcatcher 2 discover the U.S. government's involvement with Project Starfish, Peacemaker reveals his secret orders to ensure those details stay confidential to prevent an international incident.
 He reluctantly kills Flag after a struggle for refusing to destroy a hard drive with the evidence, and later attempts to kill Ratcatcher 2 when she also refuses to hand over the drive, but is thwarted by Bloodsport, who shoots him in the neck.
 Peacemaker is later revealed to have survived and watched over by Amanda Waller's subordinates for Project Butterfly as he recovers in a comatose state.

 Cena reprises the role in the 2022 series Peacemaker as member of Clemson Murn's team of A.R.G.U.S. agents to prevent an invasion by parasitic Butterfly aliens, exploring Peacemaker's relationship with his white supremacist father and how Flag's death affected him.
 Cena was told by Gunn not to read any comics on the character and to act like a "bro-y, douchey Captain America."
+John Cena will continue portraying Christopher Smith/Peacemaker in the DCU.